Getting Started with NodeBalancers

 You might not see the web application that you expect when you go directly to the NodeBalancer’s IP address.
 This is due to virtual hosts, and is not an issue unique to NodeBalancers.
 In the default configurations of many web servers, an application might only be configured to respond for certain hostnames.
 This can impact testing NodeBalancers as well as the behavior of their health checks.

 It is important to configure the “default” virtual host in your web server to point at something useful.
 The NodeBalancer will pass the Host header from a browser untouched, so virtual hosts will work entirely normally once you are pointing a domain at the NodeBalancer.
 It is only mentioned here because testing NodeBalancers can demonstrate quirks in a web server’s configuration, particularly when browsing by the NodeBalancer’s IP address.

 NoteHealth checks are transmitted with a Host header (in HTTP/1.0 mode).

 Putting the NodeBalancer in Charge

 Your NodeBalancer is now working and is able to pass traffic to your web application.
 It is important to note at this point that configuring the NodeBalancer has not impacted your application’s normal operations at all – you can test the NodeBalancer without your users ever knowing.

 Once you are satisfied that NodeBalancer is working normally, you can switch your web application’s traffic over to it through DNS.

 On the NodeBalancer’s overview, you can see its IP address.
 Take note of the IP address, to use in the A record for your domain.

 Edit or create an A record for your website’s domain name, pointing to your NodeBalancer’s IP address.

 Also add an AAAA record for the IPv6 address.

 Once the DNS changes propagate, traffic will begin flowing through the NodeBalancer.
-At this point, you will want to wait at least 24 hours for all caches to catch up to the NodeBalancer before proceeding.
+At this point, you will want to wait up to 24 hours for all caches to catch up to the NodeBalancer before proceeding.

 Additional Backends and Features